Eman92003/Garbage_Classification_FastAPI_Streamlit/README.md

 ## API Deployment

 ### 1. FastAPI Creation
-* We used FastAPI for creating the API.

 ### 2. Dockerization
-* We dockerized the API.

 ### 3. API Deployment with Streamlit
-* We run the API on Streamlit.

 ### Note: We dockerized the API just in case we used an alternate cloud service, but you can run the API directly on Streamlit!